aiven/aiven-docs/docs/products/mysql/concepts/mysql-replication.md

 row with these old attributes to have these new attributes**.
 These are called statement and row formats.

-The statement format is more compact but can\'t represent all changes because some statements would yield different results if executed as is on different servers.
+The statement format is more compact but can't represent all changes because some statements would yield different results if executed as is on different servers.
 The row format statement can represent all changes, and it allows using tools like Debezium since the binary log